Disney World Unveils New Cast Member Costumes for Parking, EPCOT's The Land, and Magic Kingdom Vending

 EPCOT fans will love this one.
 The new costumes for The Land pavilion feature an abstract, impressionist rendition of the pavilion's original 1982 icon — the globe-shaped emblem with stylized longitude and latitude lines forming a plant, designed by Norm Inouye for EPCOT Center's opening.

-The Land's new costumes draw from the pavilion's original EPCOT Center icon and windswept mural art.
+New cast member costumes at The Land pavilion in EPCOT The Land's new costumes draw from the pavilion's original EPCOT Center icon and windswept mural art.
 Image: Disney Parks Blog

 Designer Josh drew inspiration from the windswept mural artwork found throughout the pavilion — particularly the flowing, nature-inspired pieces visible near the Living with the Land ride.
 The result is a swirling green-and-white watercolor-style pattern on a green button-down, paired with tan slacks featuring a five-leaf pattern from the pavilion's logo.

-The windswept mural art inside The Land that inspired the new costume design.
+Living with the Land mural at EPCOT that inspired the new costume design The windswept mural art inside The Land that inspired the new costume design.
 Image: Disney Parks Blog

 "We tried to find instances where we could bring that vintage EPCOT story into these costumes in a way that still felt true," Josh explained.
 It's a love letter to EPCOT Center's original design language — and a reminder that those classic pavilion icons still resonate decades later.